MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-migration-issues.md

 ## Shared dataverse

-If you have a Dataverse environment that is shared with a finance and operations app environment and your current Human Resources environment, you will need to first duplicate or split your Dataverse into two separate Dataverse environments.
-The Dual Write framework does not support linking two finance and operations app environments to the same Dataverse.
+If you have a Dataverse environment that is shared with a finance and operations app and your current Human Resources environments, the Dataverse environment will need to be either duplicated or split into two separate Dataverse environments.
+The Dual Write framework doesn't support linking two finance and operations app environments to the same Dataverse.

 ## Misshaped environments

 If either of the following are applicable, those environments are considered misshaped and will need to mitigate the conditions before migrating:

- - If you do not have any Sandbox standalone environments, you will need to create one to use for your validation migration.
+ - If you don't have any Sandbox standalone environments, you'll need to create one to use for your validation migration.
- - If you have multiple Production standalone environments, you will only be able to migrate one of them.
-Reach out to Microsoft Support to have your other environments marked as Sandboxes.
+ - If you have multiple Production standalone environments, you'll only be able to migrate one of them.
+Reach out to Microsoft Support to mark your other environments as sandboxes.

 ## Teams Integration